explosion/cymem/README.rst

 initializer, and you don't have to worry about freeing your struct at all --- all of the calls to Pool.alloc will be automatically freed when the Pool expires.

+The other class, cymem.Address, provides the same sort of functionality, but for a single memory address:

+    >>> from cymem.cymem cimport Address
+    >>> cdef Address mem = Address(10, sizeof(float))
+    >>> data1 = <float*>mem.addr

+I find I have to use C data structures a lot in my Cython code, because you can't put Python objects into arrays or vectors.
+But, memory management is hard, and debugging memory leaks and double-free errors is time-consuming.
+Since Python is garbage collected, we may as well use it to make our lives easier.